1. Prerequisite (Attach Enrollment Limitation Validation Form.)

 1. Lecture/discussion to understand problem-solving process.

-2. Students will practice critical thinking in small group problem solving.
+2. Students will practice critical thinking in small group problem

-3. Students will evaluate proposed solutions in light of constraints of the problem.
+3. Students will evaluate proposed solutions in light of constraints of

 e.
 Resources available on CD and the Internet may be used to augment the text.